1ts-org/snipe/README.md

 [zephyr](https://github.com/zephyr-im).  snipe is also has minimal support for [IRCCloud](https://www.irccloud.com).

-I've decided that supporting anything earlier thant python 3.6 isn't worth it.
+I've decided that supporting anything earlier than python 3.6 isn't worth it.

 M-g in the messager window requires